The Power of Compound Interest!!

 Compound interest is the interest you earn on interest.
 If you have a savings account or a CD earning compound interest, you will earn interest on the initial principal amount deposited, plus the interest that accumulates over time.

 Compound interest helps your savings and investments grow faster than with simple interest accounts.
 For example, if you deposited $1,000 in an account that pays 5 percent annual interest, you will have earned $50 after a year ($1,000 x 5% = $50).
 In year 2, your beginning account balance is $1,050.
-Now you will earn another 5 percent annual interest on $1,050, which at the end of year 2, your sum will be $1,102.50 ($1,050 x 5% = $1,102.50).
+Now you will earn an additional 5% annual interest on $1,050, bringing your total to $1,102.50 at the end of year 2 ($1,050 x 5% = $1,102.50).
 Your interest payment will increase as your account balance grows over the years.
-The combination of compound interest and monthly deposits in your account will accelerate your savings significantly.
+The combination of compound interest and monthly deposits in your account will significantly accelerate your savings.

 Different Compound Interest Payments And Frequency Sets.

 Annual interest payments are not the only way a saver can receive interest payments.
-Many saving accounts, CDs, money market accounts, and other investment vehicles have different set schedules.
+Many savings accounts, CDs, money market accounts, and other investment vehicles have different set schedules.
 The bank determines set schedules.
-Scheduled payments are as follows: daily, monthly, quarterly, semi-annually, and annually.
+Scheduled payments are available in daily, monthly, quarterly, semi-annual, and annual intervals.

-Set schedule payments differ from compounding interest frequency sets: Compound interest sets are how the interest is compounded.
+Set schedule payments differ from compounding interest frequency sets: the latter determine how interest is compounded.
 The interest can be compounded daily, monthly, or annually.
 This depends on the bank.
 For example, a money market account may pay interest payments monthly but compound interest daily.
-So, each day, the bank will calculate your interest on the account, plus the interest you've earned but haven't been paid out yet.
+Each day, the bank will calculate interest on your account, including any interest you've earned but haven't been paid yet.

 How To Get The Most Out of Compound Interest.